pfirsich/theshoemaker/posts/stop-overcomplicating-parsing.md

 Ignore some `parser.skip_whitespace()` I might have missed and pretend `parse_flag` and `parse_arg` look mostly like that.
 You don't even have to think much when you write a parser like that.

 There is no science here.
 You are just writing it out.
 And I didn't even need a `ROFL(69)` parser or whatever.
-If you don't know anything and are humble enough, you might think "but maybe this is slow" (because it's dumb/straightforward), but no, recursive descent parsers is often some of the fastest ways to parse things.
+If you don't know anything and are humble enough, you might think "but maybe this is slow" (because it's dumb/straightforward), but no, recursive descent is often one of the fastest ways to parse things.

 Maybe there are languages / grammars you can't parse with it?
 No, not even that.
 Recursive descent is one of the only popular algorithms that can parse context sensitive languages.